noppefoxwolf/presentations/tryswift/note_en.md

 When a submodule is specified, if becomes possible to import the submodule implementation.
 There is a good example of submodule usage in SceneKit.
 SceneKit has extensions that allow it to create scenes from the ModelIO class, and make models from scenes.
-However, the SceneKit depends on the ModelIO when the extensions are included, even if it doesn't actually use ModelIO.
+However, SceneKit depends on the ModelIO when the extensions are included, even if it doesn't actually use ModelIO.
-So the SceneKit declares the ModelIO as a submodule.
+So SceneKit declares the ModelIO as a submodule.
-You can see that by designated and implementing the submodule, the number of contractors in SCNScene increases.
+You can see that by designating and implementing the submodule, the number of contractors in SCNScene increases.

 ---